IoT is about deriving meaningful information – not just collecting data

 The resulting simulated devices or systems can then be deployed on the Triotos platform in any number desired, just like real IoT Things.
 This allows for the design and development of all IoT applications before real devices are designed and/or deployed in numbers.

-Triotos as a company we work with customers to upgrade existing or implementing new IoT solutions using the AWS IoT core cloud computing platform around which we implement new or migrate existing IoT solution components.
+At Triotos we work with customers to upgrade existing or implementing new IoT solutions using the AWS IoT core cloud computing platform around which we implement new or migrate existing IoT solution components.
 Using ready built reference solutions and products we can deliver the IoT you need in months instead of years and for <$100k instead of $ millions.
 To find out more, contact us.